EB1811/dev-articles/ZustandStore.md

-# Manage React State the Modern Way – Intro to Zustand
-# Stop Overcomplicating your State – Try Zustand with Immer
+# Stop Overcomplicating your State – Try Zustand

-## Intro
 With the advent of hooks, a lot of React developers have started to move away from Redux as the default state management of choice.
 One great alternative is Zustand.\
 Zustand is a modern state manager that fits nicely in this world of hooks.
 It is lightweight (only 66.4 kB unpacked), fast, and hooks-based.
 The brilliance of Zustand is that it’s simple yet powerful.